ToumiYassine/ML-with-Coursera/README.md

 Mean Absolute Error
 Mean Squared Error
 R2-Score
-Finally, you will use your models to generate the report at the end.
+Finally, I used models to generate the report at the end.